arco-design/arco-plugins/packages/plugin-webpack-react/README.md

 3. `Remove the font package that comes with the component library`：Set `removeFontFace` to `true` to remove the font file that comes with the component library。
 4. `Icon replacement`：Specify the package name of the icon library, the plug-in will read the icon in the package and replace the icon with the same name used in the component library.。
 5. `Replace default language`：The default imported language pack of the component library is Chinese, which determines that Chinese will be included in the packaged product.
 If you don't want Chinese, you can use this parameter to replace it with the language you need.
 6. `Get lazy load babel plugin configuration`：The implementation of on-demand loading is achieved by injecting babel-plugin-import configuration into babel.
-These configurations are open for everyone to use and can be obtained through `(new ArcoWebpackPlugin()).importPluginInstance().getBabelPlugins()`.
+These configurations are open for everyone to use and can be obtained through `(new ArcoWebpackPlugin()).pluginForImport().getBabelPlugins()`.

 ## Install